YouTube

 GETTING LOST

-The drive from here to Aleppo continued to shock me with town after town in complete ruins.
-It turns out the driver and guide hadn’t been this far north in 11 years, well before the war🤣 not ideal.
+The drive from there to Aleppo only continued to shock me.
+Town after town lay in complete ruins, silent and abandoned.
+It later emerged that neither the driver nor the guide had been this far north in over 11 years — well before the Syrian war.
+Not exactly ideal 🤣

 Houses and empty road in Latakia.
 Getting lost through the devastation to Aleppo